Dara-Sy/psql-crud-lab/README.md

 ## Queries

 Use SQL queries to complete parts 1 - 4.
-Work with a friend, a group or on your own!
-We will be going over the solutions at **9:50**

 ### Part 1 - Create
 1. Add the the game 'F-Zero X', released in 1998, made by 'Nintendo EAD', and with the genre 'Racing'.